shivamchaturvedi64/Important-scripts-2D/readme.txt

 This script allows for random spawning of obstacles in a 2D game.
 The script uses the Random.Range() method to generate a random position for the obstacle within a specified range of x and y values.
 The script then uses the Instantiate() method to create a new instance of the obstacle prefab at the random position.

 Make sure to attach this script to an empty game object in the Unity Editor, and create an obstacle prefab with a Collider2D component for collision detection.
 You can also adjust the spawn rate and position range values to customize the behavior of the script.

+Switching weapons....
+To use this script, create an empty game object in the Unity Editor and attach this script to it.
+Then, create child game objects under the empty object, each representing a different weapon.
+The script will enable and disable the child objects based on the selected weapon index.

+You can switch weapons by scrolling the mouse wheel up or down, or by pressing the number keys (e.g., 1, 2, 3, etc.) corresponding to the weapon indexes.

+Remember to implement the specific logic for each weapon and its behavior separately.